By Joshua Clipperton, The Canadian Press on December 31, 2023.

-Dumais was assessed that double minor to give Germany – which had been 0-for-10 on the power play before Sunday, but had already scored two on the man advantage – a golden opportunity to equalize, which Sumpf did at 7:32 – before Dumais finally pushed Canada in front for good.
+Dumais was assessed that double minor to give Germany, which had been 0-for-10 on the power play before Sunday, but had already scored two on the man advantage, a golden opportunity to equalize – which Sumpf did at 7:32 – before Dumais finally pushed Canada in front for good.

-The Boston University centre put things to bed with 3:58 remaining with his fourth from a tight angle after beating Bittner in a race for the puck.
-Cowan added an empty netter, his first, with 2:44 left.
+Celebrini put things to bed with 3:58 remaining with his fourth from a tight angle after beating Bittner in a race for the puck.

 The other quarterfinal matchups will see Sweden, which topped Group A, against Switzerland, Group B winners United States take on Latvia, and Finland versus Slovakia.

 Looking for a third straight gold medal – and its first three-peat since winning five straight from 2005 to 2009 – Canada fell to the hosts 48 hours earlier after picking up a 5-2 victory over Finland before dismantling Latvia 10-0.

 Canada, which beat Czechia in last year’s final, was down to 11 forwards with Savoie out moments into Sunday when Geekie was assessed a major for an illegal check to the head when he demolished a German defender on a hit that’s clean in North America – but not in international hockey.

 Lutz put Germany, which upset Finland 4-3 before losing to Sweden 5-0 and getting crushed 6-2 by Latvia, ahead at 2:57 on the ensuing power play with his first of the tournament before Rousseau made a huge stop on Vadim Schreiner.